 Do warn other bloggers about the theft.
 The action I took was the PSA Drakulus and I wrote together.
 The support from other bloggers can be so uplifting.
 All the reblogs and people lending an ear to vent out your frustration can help quite a lot.

 If you really want to protect yourself and your blog from theft, don’t let this be the last article you read about it.
 I read a lot of articles and watched hours of YouTube videos on this subject to learn from what others did.
-I also talked to other content creators what they did and how they took down the stolen content.
+I also talked to other content creators about what they did and how they took down the stolen content.

 So, there.
 That’s all the advice I can give.
 Thank you so much for reading this article and I hope you enjoyed and learned something from reading this article as much as I enjoyed and learned from writing this.
 I hope to welcome you in another article but until then, take care and have a great rest of your day.